Western Michigan University students majoring in any business program may apply for Haworth College of Business scholarships.

 - Richard and Priscilla Washburn Human Resource Management Award: Funding will be used to support student professional activities or to reimburse the department for direct expenses associated with professional organizations.

-- Dr. Fred V. and Jeanne L. Hartenstein Scholarship for Academic Excellence and Leadership Management: Students (3.5 GPA and higher) who are enrolled in the B.B.A. program with a management major are eligible for this award.
+- Dr. Fred V. and Jeanne L. Hartenstein Scholarship for Academic Excellence and Leadership Management: Students (3.5 GPA and higher) who are enrolled in the B.B.A. program with a management or leadership and business strategy major are eligible for this award.
 Student must demonstrate leadership through student organizations or other activities and positions.
 Preference will be given to students planning to pursue an MBA degree.

 - Valluzzo Family Scholarship: This award provides funding to a student who has demonstrated academic achievement and leadership.
-Students must be at the junior level or above and majoring in management.
+Students must be at the junior level or above and majoring in management or leadership and business strategy.

 - Brandt Rubin Integrated Supply Chain Management Scholarship: This award will support ISM students (3.0 GPA and higher) who have demonstrated high levels of academic achievement.

-- Timmy Parker Memorial Pay it Forward Scholarship in Management: This award goes to a full-time or part-time upper class student with a major or minor in the study of management.
+- Timmy Parker Memorial Pay it Forward Scholarship in Management: This award goes to a full-time or part-time upper class student with a major or minor in the study of management or leadership and business strategy.
 This student must exemplify the following character traits and commitment to the principle of “paying it forward” by exhibiting a positive attitude toward others and the future, and a balanced life related to family, friends, work education, athletics and the arts.
 Most importantly, the recipient must live boldly in the world with a determination to be a positive change agent in all accomplishments.

-- Department of Management Chair and Emeritus Director Award: This award provides funding for students majoring in management or ISM and is available for tuition, books, fees, conference attendance or any other educational activities.
+- Department of Management Chair and Emeritus Director Award: This award provides funding for students majoring in management, leadership and business strategy or integrated supply management and is available for tuition, books, fees, conference attendance or any other educational activities.

 - Department of Management Achievement Award: This award provides funding for students who have distinguished themselves in scholarship, service to the department or other worthy endeavors.
-Preference will be given to management majors, although other students who have excelled in a management minor or through contributions to student clubs may also be considered.
+Preference will be given to management or leadership and business strategy majors, although other students who have excelled in a management or leadership and business strategy minor or through contributions to student clubs may also be considered.
 One of the awards will be given as an MBA achievement award to eligible graduate students.
 Eligible students must be nominated by Department of Management faculty members and/or the department chair.

 General eligibility requirements

-- Must be accepted into the B.B.A. professional level and have a signed management major, human resource management major, entrepreneurship major or management minor slip on file.
+- Must be accepted into the B.B.A. professional level and have a signed management major, human resource management major, entrepreneurship major, leadership and business strategy major or a management minor or leadership and business strategy slip on file.